Trade Talk Blog I

 If I’m not registered for GST/HST, can I still claim ITC to recover GST?

-However, in order to claim the input tax credit (ITC), the NRI must provide evidence that the GST was paid.
-Accepted proof is usually a Canada Customs Coding Form (B3) and a sales invoice between the NRI and the Canadian customer.
+However, in order to claim the input tax credit (ITC), the importer must provide evidence that the GST was paid.
+Accepted proof is usually a Canada Customs Coding Form (B3) and a sales invoice between the importer and the Canadian customer.

-The Canadian customer can then reimburse the NRI for the GST that was paid at the time of import.
+The Canadian customer can then reimburse the importer for the GST that was paid at the time of import.

 Still have questions about recovering GST and claiming Input Tax Credits?
-Contact us!
-Book a meeting with us below, to help navigate you and your Canadian customer through the process.
+Contact one of our Trade Experts, book a meeting with us below, to help navigate you and your Canadian customer through the process.